God of War (2005 video game): Setting

-God of War is set in an alternate version of ancient Greece populated by the Olympian gods, Titans, and other Greek mythological beings.
+God of War is set in an alternate version of ancient Greece, populated by the Olympian gods, Titans, and other Greek mythological beings.
 With the exception of flashbacks, the events of the game are set between those of the games Chains of Olympus (2008) and Ghost of Sparta (2010).
 There are six locations explored, including fictional versions of the real-world Aegean Sea and Athens, and fictional locations such as the Desert of Lost Souls, the Temple of Pandora, the Underworld, and a brief scene on Mount Olympus.

 The Aegean Sea setting includes a mass of shipwrecked vessels.
 Athens is a war-torn city under assault by Ares, the God of War; beyond the city is the Desert of Lost Souls, a vast and windy desert of ancient ruins.
-The majority of the game occurs in Pandora's Temple, which is chained to the back of the Titan Cronos, who crawls through the desert.
+The majority of the game occurs in Pandora's Temple, which is chained to the back of the gigantic Titan Cronos, who crawls through the desert.
 The massive temple, constructed by the architect Pathos Verdes III, is filled with traps and monsters, and has three sections dedicated to the Titan Atlas and gods Poseidon and Hades, respectively.
 The Underworld is a fiery realm with spiked pillars full of souls and flaming versions of previously encountered enemies.
 Athens is the scene of the final battle before a denouement on Mount Olympus in the God of War's throne room.

 Characters

 The protagonist of the game is Kratos (voiced by Terrence C. Carson), a Spartan warrior who serves the Olympian gods.
 Other characters include a host of Greek gods, such as Athena (Carole Ruggier), the Goddess of Wisdom and Kratos' ally and mentor; Ares (Steven Blum), the God of War and main antagonist; Poseidon (Fred Tatasciore), the God of the Sea; Aphrodite (Carole Ruggier), the Goddess of Love and Sexuality; Zeus (Paul Eiding), the King of the Gods; Artemis (Claudia Black), the Goddess of the Hunt; and Hades (Nolan North), the God of the Underworld.
 Several of the gods aid Kratos with magic or weapons.
 Minor characters include the Oracle of Athens (Susan Blakeslee), the gravedigger (Paul Eiding), the body burner (Christopher Corey Smith), and the boat captain (Keith Ferguson).
-Other characters appear in flashbacks, including Kratos' wife Lysandra (Gwendoline Yeo), his daughter Calliope, the Barbarian King, and a Village Oracle (Susan Blakeslee).
+Other characters appear in flashbacks, including Kratos' wife Lysandra (Gwendoline Yeo), his daughter Calliope, the Barbarian king, and a village Oracle (Susan Blakeslee).
 The game is narrated by Linda Hunt.